W. H. Findlay

 William Hall Findlay (8 November 1911 – 3 January 2006) was a Scottish photographer and historian.
 Between the 1950s and the 1980s, he took photographs of the townscape of Perth, Perth and Kinross, illustrating its transition into the modern era.
 Many of these were featured in his 1984 book Heritage of Perth.
 Around a quarter of his lifetime collection of 25,000 photographs are now housed in Perth's A. K. Bell Library.

 Early life

-Findlay was born on 8 November 1911 in Glasgow.
+Findlay was born in 1911 in Glasgow.
 He attended Allan Glen's School over eight years, both at junior and senior levels.
-He developed an interest in botany, and won a prize, Charles Albert Hall's 1919 publication The Open Book of Nature, for his collection of wildflowers.
+He developed an interest in botany, and won a prize—Charles Albert Hall's 1919 publication The Open Book of Nature—for his collection of wildflowers.

 Findlay was also a keen sportsman, particularly adept at athletics and rugby.

 Prior to leaving Allan Glen's, he spent a year studying Latin and Higher Mathematics, in order to achieve the necessary qualifications to progress onto university.

-He enrolled at the University of Glasgow in 1931.
-He won the John Hunter medal for practical botany at the end of his first year.
+He enrolled at the University of Glasgow in 1931, and won the John Hunter medal for practical botany at the end of his first year.
 He went on to qualify MB ChB with commendation in 1936, before assisting his elder brother Tom in his general practice in Thurso for the better part of a year.